-Baumann (2006) construct a disclosure index based on the number of balance sheet and income statement items reported by a cross-country sample of banks.
+In a somewhat different vein, several papers have examined the impact of disclosure on risk-taking using equity trading characteristics - such as bid-asked spreads or price volatility - as proxies for risk.3 Many of these studies focus on non-financial firms (for example, Bushee and Noe 2000, Luez and Verrecchia 2000, Linsmeier et al. 2002), but some examine the link between disclosure and market volatility in the banking industry.
+Baumann and Nier (2004) and Nier and Baumann (2006) construct a disclosure index based on the number of balance sheet and income statement items reported by a cross-country sample of banks.
 They find that stock price volatility decreases and capital buffers increase as the amount of information disclosed increases, consistent with the idea that greater disclosure enhances market discipline.
-Zer (2014) constructs a disclosure index using balance sheet information from BHC 10-K filings submitted to the U.S. Securities and Exchange Commission and shows that BHCs with higher values of the index have lower option-implied default probabilities and stock price volatility.
+Zer (2014) constructs a disclosure index using balance sheet information from BHC 10-K filings and shows that BHCs with higher values of the index have lower option-implied default probabilities and stock price volatility.